xni06/SlidingDrawer/README.md

 # Introduction
 [android.widget.SlidingDrawer](http://developer.android.com/reference/android/widget/SlidingDrawer.html) was deprecated in API level 17.

-This is a fork of https://github.com/wtao901231/SlidingDrawer with some extended capabilities and is now consumable.
+This is a fork of https://github.com/wtao901231/SlidingDrawer with some additional features and is now consumable.

+* supports all orientations - top-down, bottom-up, left-to-right and right-to-left
+* touching the _content_ view closes the drawer

 ## How to consume
 See [bintray](https://bintray.com/xni0601/maven/sliding-drawer)